 RR Etiquette = Few and Far Between

 RRs are to be used sparingly, if at all.
-Although they can be automatically declined as I and many others do, there is no constructive purpose unless both parties agree to use RRs and acknowledge them.
-For example, in cases of important attachments, critical content, or legal documents.
+Although they can be automatically declined, as I and many others do, there is no constructive purpose unless both parties agree to use RRs and acknowledge them, for example, in cases of essential attachments, critical content, or legal documents.

 I’m sending the documents shortly with a Return Receipt.
 Can you acknowledge the receipt request so I know you received your copy?
 Thank you!

-For those who use RRs with every email, think of it this way… How would you feel if every time you heard a voice mail or opened a postal letter, it was immediately reported back to the sender that you had heard/opened their communication?
+For those who use RRs with every email, think of it this way… How would you feel if every time you heard a voicemail or opened a postal letter, it was immediately reported to the sender that you had heard/opened their communication?

-And if you didn’t want that report to be sent, you would have to make an effort to decline this from happening.
+And if you didn’t want that report to be sent, you would have to try to prevent this from happening.
 But, unfortunately, that’s what happens with email RRs—sending with every email to see if the email was read when not necessary can be irksome at best.

 Some email programs offer a Delivery Receipt and a Read Receipt.
 Unfortunately, there is no way to prove that the recipient read a single word.
 Received or even opened does not mean read.

 When would you use an RR?

 RRs should be used on those rare occasions where you need to have some form of documentation/acknowledgment that the other side has received the email.

 Examples are critical communications like legal or business issues that you have asked the other side to confirm your RR so you know they received that vital information.

 Otherwise, Return Receipt Requests are Counterproductive

 Unexpected RRs can be a privacy issue.
 One that infringes on the recipient’s privacy.
 That’s why this feature has to be appropriately used and sparingly — if at all — to serve any real purpose.